pepopowitz/working-effectively-with-pull-requests/src/index.md

 my personal rule is that I don't request changes for readability unless I can use specific language about why it is not readable enough

-2 - my rule = if you want details/implementation changed, merge & submit a new PR (assuming it's a matter of taste)
+2 - how wrong does it have to be to warrant sneaking into this PR vs creating another?

 3 - my rule: if you can't give a subjective reason the code is improved, it's taste, and no one wins.